gymreklab/chips/README.md

 make install
 ```

-If you do not have root access, you can install Tulip locally with the commands:
+If you do not have root access, you can install Tulip in a local directory with the commands:
 ```
 ./configure --prefix=$YOUR_PATH
 make